SUBZEROCODE/tpximpact-challenge/asssumptions&issue_tracker.md

 - Assuming delete will only ever return a 204 if successfull, and therefore only catching this with conditional if in Angular is suitable.

+- Assuming that a user will always have to provide a custom-alias and fullUrl, as this is what my frontend component enforces.

 I'm going to treat the feature expectations and requirements as their own iterations by feature branch with the following identifiers for ease of use and clarification.
 Usually I'd expect my feature requirements and expectations for a given sprint to come from a project management tool such as JIRA, and this document is intended to mimic this issue ticket style.